About the collection

 Access to our collection

-USC Art Gallery is currently closed for redevelopment and due to the evolving situation with the COVID-19 pandemic, we are carefully assessing when we will reopen.
-During this time we will be working towards enhancing online access to our collection for students, staff, researchers, gallery and museum professionals, writers, and our community.
+We are working towards enhancing online access to our collection for students, staff, researchers, gallery and museum professionals, writers, and our community.

 For the moment you can enjoy a sample of works from our collection by following the links below.